OphelieThomas33/mercadonaFront/README.md

 Run `ng build --configuration=production` to build the project with environment.prod.ts file.
 The build artifacts will be stored in the `dist/` directory.

+## Instructions for use

+A “manuel-utilisation-site-mercadona” file written in French is attached to this project to help you manage the front office and back office of this site.